robtweed/DPP/README.md

         "hello": "world"
       }

-Note that you must enter properly-formatted JSON, so string keys or values must be double-quoted.
+Note that when using this example, you must enter properly-formatted JSON, so string keys or values must be double-quoted.
+This is because the text you enter into the textarea window has to be parsed as JSON before being applied to the Proxy object.

 Now try reloading the page in the browser.
 Provided your browser is compatible (see above), you should see that the Proxy Object (*a*) is restored with its previous contents.